 - When a man feels he must deal with it or die!

 Even though these invitations to speak up may exist, men are only too aware that telling someone about an experience of sexual abuse doesn’t make problems automatically go away.
-It can be useful to make a list of potential costs and benefits both in the short and long term of telling someone.
-If secrecy has been all you have known the mere thought of telling can produce anxiety and stop you from accessing appropriate care and support.
+It can be useful to make a list of potential costs and benefits of telling someone, both in the short and long term.
+If secrecy has been all you have known, the mere thought of telling can produce anxiety and stop you from accessing appropriate care and support.

 What has prompted you to consider talking about your experiences of sexual abuse or sexual assault now?

 How come now?
 What has happened for you recently?

 What are the potential costs and benefits for you and your relationships, in both the short and long term?